Graphic: Bottle PR Agency

 2) to inspire others to become involved in researching the purpose and biology of ASMR

-2) to offer some additional theories that could be tested by researchers investigating the purpose and biology of ASMR
+2) to offer some hypotheses that could be tested by researchers investigating the purpose and biology of ASMR

-These theories are not set in stone, they are constantly evolving due to the helpful feedback from others and due to the addition of new information and new perspectives.
+These hypotheses are not set in stone, they are constantly evolving due to the helpful feedback from others and due to the addition of new ideas, new information, and new data.

 What is ASMR?